swozzy/tic-tac-toe/README.md

 ## __X__ | __O__ | __O__

 ### Running tests
-  1. Open and run the test_A10unittest.py file under the methods_and_classes folder.
+  - Open and run the test_A10unittest.py file under the methods_and_classes folder.

+### Finding logging information
+  - The logging filed is named as game_log.log under the methods and classes folder.